lufinkey/BrowserCommand/README.md

 The `browser-cmd` executable takes a variety of commands:

-- **build-crx** [\<path>]
+- **build-webext** [\<path>]

 	Builds an unpacked browser extension at the specified path.
-If no path is given, it builds the extension to `browser-cmd.crx` in the current working directory.
+If no path is given, it builds the extension to `browser-cmd.webextension` in the current working directory.

 - **service** \<command>